milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### .env SETUP

--   In the root folder create .env file with the following options:
+-   In the `/backend` folder create .env file with the following options:

     -   `DATABASE_PORT` = Port number that your MySQL server is running on
     -   `DATABASE_HOST` = Your MySQL host, default is `127.0.0.1`